 - 1. Complete an Application Form: Complete and submit the application for admissions.
 The application for admissions may be obtained from an admissions advisor at Paul Mitchell The School St. Louis. - 2.
-Interview: All Applicants must complete an interview with the admissions advisor. - 3.
-Provide Proof of Identity: Applicants are required to provide proof of identification as part of the application of admission process.
+Pay the Application Fee: An application fee of \$50.00 can be paid in the form of check or money order, payable to Paul Mitchell The School St. Louis.
+An application for admissions cannot be processed until the application fee is received.
+The application fee is not included in the cost of tuition and must be paid prior to being admitted to the school.
+The school may opt to waive the application fee for students who transfer from a school that has closed without notice. - 3.
+Interview: All Applicants must complete an interview with the admissions advisor. - Provide Proof of Identity: Applicants are required to provide proof of identification as part of the application of admission process.
 The school will maintain a copy of the identification presented as part of the student's admission file.
 If the applicant has had a name change, they are required to provide a Government-issued driver's license or Government-issued non-driver ID card.

-Acceptable forms of photo identification include:

-Government-issued passport Birth Certificate Certificate of Citizenship Documents must contain: Applicant's Full Name Contain a photograph of the applicant Be an original document Be current and valid; expired documents are not acceptable

-4. High School or Equivalent Verification Documents: Applicants must demonstrate that they meet the High School requirements.
+Acceptable forms of photo identification include: - Government-issued passport - Birth Certificate Documents must contain: Applicant's Full Name Contain a photograph of the applicant Be an original document Be current and valid; expired documents are not acceptable - High School or Equivalent Verification Documents: Applicants must demonstrate that they meet the High School requirements.
 The school considers a high school diploma, high school transcripts, GED certificate, GED transcript, or high school equivalency certificate valid if granted by a high school or agency/program accredited or recognized by a state department of education (e.g. The State of Missouri Department of Education).